Grouse, Partridges and Pheasants

-Red Grouse Lagopus lagopus scoticus
+Red Grouse Cearc Fhraoigh Lagopus lagopus scotica

-Capercaillie Tetrao urogallus urogallus
+(Western) Capercaillie Capall Coille (Iartharach) Tetrao urogallus urogallus

-Extinct.
+Extinct in Ireland.
 Old texts suggest the bird was present in the county up to the mid-1700s.

-Grey Partridge Perdix perdix perdix
+Grey Partridge Patraisc Perdix perdix perdix

 May be extinct as a native species in the county and releases of hand-reared birds by hunters makes assessing the status of ‘wild’ populations difficult.
 Introduction of birds in the Fermoy area by local gun club continues.

-Common Quail Coturnix coturnix
+Common Quail Gearg Coitianta Coturnix coturnix

-Rare passage migrant, with most records in mid to late summer.
+Very rare passage migrant, with most records in mid to late summer.

 Probably bred up to the 19th century (Ussher & Warren:xxviii).

-30 records involving 39 birds between 1964 (first records post 19th century) and the end of 1993 when the speices was removed from the IRBC rarities list.
+30 records involving 39 birds between 1964 (first records post 19th century) and the end of 1993 when the species was removed from the IRBC rarities list.
 Usually seen singly but up to five together have been recorded.

 Analysis of these records show the following: